tigrisdata/tigris-docs/docs/datamodels/types.md

 ### string

-The string type is used for strings of text.
-It may contain Unicode characters.
+Representing strings of text that may contain Unicode characters.

 ```json
 {